 "I want you to know that I'm not always having a breakdown, just when i'm around you." - R.G., community activist

 “Before witnessing that exchange, I never imagined that caring and fierceness could be combined as one and need to bring that blend into my work too." ~ J.S., meditation teacher

-"What you are describing is found in the most ancient sutras from the East, even if you have not read them yet." - L.K., yoga teacher
+"The revelations that you are describing are found in the most ancient scriptures from the East, even if you have not read them yet." - L.K., yoga teacher

-"Tell Michael that everything that he warned us about turned out to be true." - R.Y., chicano activist
+"Tell Michael that everything that he warned us about turned out to be true." - R.Y., chicano leader/activist

 “We don't even know what to call Michael, but when anything new happens here, he is right in the middle of it.” ~ D.S., entrepreneur/philanthropist

-"Wait a second, you don't have any credentials to do this kind of work (laughter). " R.S., science writer/truth seeker
+"Wait a second, you don't have a job title, or any training, so how can this work be happening (laughter)?"
+R.S., science writer

 "People don't miss the water until the well runs dry." - B.T., consultant/project manager